Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Robust nonlinear optimal control via SLS

 \subsection{Robust nonlinear finite-horizon optimal control problem}

-We can use the system level parameterization of the affine error feedback for uncertain \ac{LTV} systems in~\eqref{eq:error_uncertain_LTV} on a similar uncertain \ac{LTV} system~\eqref{eq:LTV_error_nl}.
+We can use the system level parameterization of the affine error feedback for uncertain \ac{LTV} systems in~\eqref{eq:error_uncertain_LTV} on the similar uncertain \ac{LTV} system~\eqref{eq:LTV_error_nl}.
 The uncertain \ac{LTV} system~\eqref{eq:LTV_error_nl} is accounting for the linearization errors of the nonlinear system as described in Proposition~\ref{prop:lin_err}.
 With this in mind, we can now present the central result of this paper.
-We utilize Proposition~\ref{prop:bound_dist} to derive an online convex over-approximation of the lumped uncertainties that arise from the additive noise, the multiplicative disturbance, and the linearization errors.
+We utilize Proposition~\ref{prop:bound_dist} to derive a convex over-approximation of the lumped uncertainties that arise from the additive noise, the multiplicative disturbance, and the linearization errors.
 To construct the robust optimal control problem~\eqref{eq:sls}, we also leverage the system level parameterization of affine error feedback (Proposition~\ref{prop:slp}) and the sufficient condition for robust constraint satisfaction (Proposition~\ref{prop:lin}).
-The solution to the robust optimal control problem~\eqref{eq:sls} yields an error feedback and nominal trajectory that, when applied to the uncertain nonlinear system, guarantees robust constraint satisfaction, as shown in Theorem~\ref{thm:1}.
+The solution to the robust optimal control problem~\eqref{eq:sls} yields an error feedback and a nonlinear nominal trajectory that, when applied to the uncertain nonlinear system, guarantee robust constraint satisfaction, as shown in Theorem~\ref{thm:1}.

 \begin{theorem} Given Assumptions \ref{assum:0}, \ref{assum:1}, \ref{assum:2} and \ref{assum:3}, suppose optimization problem \eqref{eq:sls} is feasible for some $\bar x$.
-Then, the affine error feedback $\U = \V^\star + \mathbf{K}^\star (\X - \Z^\star),~\mathbf{K}^\star = \P_\u^\star\P_\x^{\star -1},~\U_0 = \V_0^\star$ obtained from~\eqref{eq:sls} provides a feasible solution to Problem~\eqref{eq:prob_form}, i.e., the closed-loop trajectories of system~\eqref{eq:dynamics} under this error feedback robustly satisfy the constraints~\eqref{eq:prob_form_cons}. \end{theorem} \begin{proof} First, the uncertain nonlinear system~\eqref{eq:dynamics} is conservatively reformulated as the uncertain \ac{LTV}~\eqref{eq:LTV_error_nl} using a Taylor series approximation with respect to the nominal trajectory~\eqref{eq:nonlinear_sls_nom}.
+Then, the affine error feedback $\U = \V^\star + \mathbf{K}^\star (\X - \Z^\star),~\mathbf{K}^\star = \Pu^\star\Px^{\star -1},~\U_0 = \V_0^\star$ obtained from~\eqref{eq:sls} provides a feasible solution to Problem~\eqref{eq:prob_form}, i.e., the closed-loop trajectories of system~\eqref{eq:dynamics} under this error feedback robustly satisfy the constraints~\eqref{eq:prob_form_cons}. \end{theorem} \begin{proof} First, the uncertain nonlinear system~\eqref{eq:dynamics} is conservatively reformulated as the uncertain \ac{LTV}~\eqref{eq:LTV_error_nl} using a Taylor series approximation with respect to the nominal trajectory~\eqref{eq:nonlinear_sls_nom}.
 Then, we apply Proposition~\ref{prop:slp} to an equivalent filter-based error system

 constructed based on the \ac{LTV} error~\eqref{eq:LTV_error_nl}.
 The constraint~\eqref{eq:sls_slp} implies that the trajectories of~\eqref{eq:proxy_LTV} satisfy

 Thus, we apply Proposition~\ref{prop:bound_dist} to guarantee that the reachable sets of~\eqref{eq:error} include that of~\eqref{eq:dynamics}.
 Then, the definition of the disturbance set~\eqref{eq:d_set} leads to the following inequality$~\Km, ~\forall \theta \in \Theta$